Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 For more words and definitions, see Merriam-Webster.com’s “A Guide to Coronavirus-Related Words” and “Coronavirus and the New Words We Added to the Dictionary in March 2020.”

-Corporate titles and offices can appear in running text: Charles Charge, president and chief executive officer, CNN; the president and chief executive officer; Herman Harowitz, chairman and chief executive officer, United Way; the chairman of the corporation.
+Corporate titles and offices are always lowercase in running text when following the name: Charles Charge, president and chief executive officer, CNN; the president and chief executive officer; Herman Harowitz, chairman and chief executive officer, United Way; the chairman of the corporation.

 This term is always one word.